adam-bauer-34/BHM-pol-econ-reprod/README.md

 By: Adam Michael Bauer -- adammb4 [at] illinois [dot] edu

 To cite our working paper that uses these codes: [Bauer, A. M., S. Hallegatte, F. McIsaac. *The Timing Versus Allocation Trade-off in Politically Constrained Climate Policies*.
-World Bank Policy Research Working Paper No. XXXXX, The World Bank, Washington DC, 2024.](https://www.ambauer.com)
+World Bank Policy Research Working Paper No. XXXXX, The World Bank, Washington DC, 2024.](https://www.ambauer.com) (LINK WILL BE UPDATED ONCE WORKING PAPER IS RELEASED!)

 # General package overview